EU watchdog reassures on continuity of trading under new rules

 About 19 EU states had still not fully implemented the “MiFID II” rules into national law by October.
 This raised concerns about whether trading platforms and investment firms from those countries could still operate on a pan-EU basis from January.

-“The authorization granted under MiFID I should continue to be valid after 3 January 2018,” the European Securities and Markets Authority said in new guidance on Monday.
+“The authorisation granted under MiFID I should continue to be valid after 3 January 2018,” the European Securities and Markets Authority said in new guidance on Monday.

 MiFID II is already a year late, having been delayed to give regulators and banks more time to get ready.